-A hard truth is that you cannot trust others until you can trust yourself.
+A hard truth is that you cannot trust others until you learn to trust yourself.

 But trusting others is what most of us worry about.
 You worry that your partner will lie or a friend will gossip behind your back.
 Trusting others requires a faith in the unknown.
-No one can prove that they are trustworthy.
+No one can prove that they are trustworthy 100%.
 It's up to you to decide.

-On the other hand, trusting yourself means honoring your own experience.
-There is an old belief that children should be seen and not heard.
-If you grew up hearing this, it made you discount your perceptions.
-So if something feels off to you, pay attention.
-Don't dismiss it or call yourself crazy.
+Trusting yourself means honoring your own experience.
+There is an old belief that says children should be seen and not heard.
+Hearing this a a child made you discount your perceptions.
+So if something feels off to you, you didn't learn to pay attention to it.

 Learning how to trust yourself takes practice.
 Trusting others becomes less important because ultimately, when you trust yourself, you'll know what to do in any situation.

 - Something in your current relationship is causing you not to trust.